TaraTritt/dn-auction-dapp/README.md

 npm install
 ```

-2. Modify ethereum/web3.js to use your Infura Rinkeby Provider URL, which we is the default provider for web3.js if the user does not have MetaMask installed
+2. Modify ethereum/web3.js to use your Infura Rinkeby Provider URL, which will be the default provider for web3.js if the user does not have MetaMask installed, otherwise it will use the MetaMask injected provider

 ```javascript
 const provider = new Web3.providers.HttpProvider(